redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

   `configuration/libvirt/networks/virtual-machine-control-plane.xml` and
   `configuration/libvirt/networks/openstack-control-plane.xml`
 * Creates and configures the "stack" user

+After it's done we will find some useful files on the Hypervisor at the `stack` user's home
+directory:

+* `/home/stack/keys/

 After it's done we will find some files under our `workspace/` directory: